nodejs/node/doc/api/fs.md

     await filehandle.truncate(4);
   } finally {
     if (filehandle) {
-      // close the file if it is opened. await filehandle.close();
+      // Close the file if it is opened. await filehandle.close();
     }
   }